lizihaoleo/Maze-Runner/README.md

 # Maze-Runner
-* An experience project to practice OOP and multiple algorithms
+* An experimental project to practice OOP and multiple algorithms
 * Generate random maze and find the solution path using different algorithms

 # Baisc Algorithm
 ## Maze generation
-A simple DFS with random selection at each step, it will walk through all cells in the m by n matrix grid, and at each step it will connect adjacency in random order.
+A simple DFS with random selection at each step, it will walk through all cells in the m by n matrix grid, and at each step it will connect unvisited adjacency cells in a random order.

 Here is the pseudo code: